pjhades/tolarian-academy/nes-ppu.md

        on the screen in the vertical direction
 * `X`, the 5-bit coarse X position, the counterpart of `Y`

-Rendering the screen proceeds in a row-first manner, so that the fine X position `x` is incremented first.
-Then after finishing each 8-pixel line of a tile, coarse X position `X` is incremented.
+Rendering the screen proceeds in a row-first manner done on scanlines one after another, so that:

+1. The fine X position `x` is incremented first.
-After finishing each scanline, fine Y position `y` is incremented.
+2. After finishing each scanline, fine Y position `y` is incremented.
+3. After finishing each 8-pixel "columns" of a tile, coarse X position `X` is incremented.
-Finally after finishing each line of tiles, coarse Y position `Y` is incremented.
+4. Finally after finishing each line of tiles, coarse Y position `Y` is incremented.

 Normally each position will wrap to 0 when it reaches its boundary.

 When coarse X or Y position wraps, the 2 bits in `N` will be changed accordingly, switching the name tables back and forth